Towards the Detection of Diffusion Model Deepfakes: Detection Analysis

-To deepen our understanding we analyze how training on different data affects the feature spaces of the detectors.
-We utilize \mbox{t-SNE}~\cite{maatenVisualizingDataUsing2008} to visualize the extracted features prior to the last fully-connected layer in Figure~\ref{fig:tsne-small}.
-For the pre-trained detector by Wang et al.~\cite{wangCNNgeneratedImagesAre2020} we observe a relatively clear separation between real and GAN-generated images, while there exists a greater overlap between real and DM-generated images (Figure~\ref{fig:tsne-pre-trained}).
+\paragraph{Analysis of the Learned Feature Spaces} We conduct a more in-depth analysis of the learned feature spaces to better understand this behavior.
+We utilize \mbox{t-SNE}~\cite{maatenVisualizingDataUsing2008} to visualize the extracted features prior to the last fully-connected layer in Figure~\ref{fig:tsne-small}.\footnote{We provide an extended feature space analysis including MMD~\cite{grettonKernelTwoSampleTest2012} in \cref{app:featurespace}.
+In \cref{app:fakeness} we additionally show example images considered more or less ``fake'' based on the detectors' output scores.} For the pre-trained Wang2020 we observe a relatively clear separation between real and \ac{GAN}-generated images, while there exists a greater overlap between real and \ac{DM}-generated images (Figure~\ref{fig:tsne-pre-trained}).
 These results match the classification results from Table~\ref{tab:pretrained}.
-Looking at the detector which is trained on DM-generated images only (Figure~\ref{fig:tsne-DM}), the feature representations for GAN- and DM-generated images appear to be similar.
+Looking at the detector which is trained on \ac{DM}-generated images only (Figure~\ref{fig:tsne-DM}), the feature representations for \ac{GAN}- and \ac{DM}-generated images appear to be similar.
 In contrast, the detectors trained using GAN-generated images or both (Figures~\ref{fig:tsne-GAN} and \ref{fig:tsne-All}) seem to learn distinct feature representations for GAN- and DM-generated images.
-Based on these results we hypothesize that GANs and DMs generate images with some common, detectable characteristics, which a detector trained on DM-generated images only is able to capture.
-However, detectors trained on GAN-generated images appear to focus mostly on GAN-specific patterns, which may be more prominent and therefore easier to detect.
-Such patterns could be frequency artifacts, as shown in Section~\ref{sec:frequency}.
-An extended feature space analysis including MMD~\cite{grettonKernelTwoSampleTest2012} is provided in Supplement~\ref{app:featurespace}.

-Notably, the results demonstrate that training a detector which is capable of detecting both \ac{GAN}- and \ac{DM}-generated images is clearly possible (see rightmost column of Figure~\ref{fig:scratch_auroc}).
-While this finding is promising, it remains unclear whether a similar performance can be achieved in the model- and dataset-agnostic setting addressed by Wang et al.~\cite{wangCNNgeneratedImagesAre2020}.